clewisdavis/The-Joy-of-React/course-notes.md

 ![re-render](images/image-17.png)

-- When a compoennt re-renders, it trie dto re-render al descendants, regardless of whether they being passed a particular state varuable through props or not.
+- When a compoennt re-renders, it tried to re-render al descendants, regardless of whether they being passed a particular state varuable through props or not.

 - Counter-intuitive, if we are not passing `count` as a prop to `<Decoration>`, why would it need to re-render?
 - The answer: it's hard for React to know, with 100% certainty, whether `<Decoration>` depends, directly or indirectly, on the `count` state variable.